astropuffin/oakmtg.club/content/english/2022/candidates/ignacio-de-la-fuente.md

 # TL;DR: Fond of law, order, and coal.
 420 not ok.

 # Introduction
 Ignacio De La Fuente was relevant in Oakland politics until a decade ago, when he left his D5 seat to challenge Rebecca Kaplan’s at-large seat.
 It didn’t work.
-But he wants to return to Oakland politics again now!
+But [with the help of Big Coal](https://oaklandside.org/2022/10/03/oakland-mayor-campaign-2022-unions-coal-terminal-independent-expenditure-committee/) he wants to return to Oakland politics again now!
 He plans to increase funding to police; it is unclear if he still would like to attempt to close all the dispensaries again.

 ### Issues
 De La Fuente will do “whatever it takes to increase the number of police officers”, and to sweep away homeless encampments.
 He also brags about some of his past accomplishments: